- About Sasbah

 The Buddy Manager will initially explain in detail to the volunteer buddy the nature of the conditions supported, and any special needs, so that there is a good understanding of what’s involved.
 Volunteer training is important because of the need to fully understand the nature of the conditions supported.

 The Manager then matches people together on an individual basis and arranges an initial meeting for the two potential buddies.
 If both are happy, then a follow up session is arranged.
 There is a simple written agreement, outlining the roles so that everybody is clear about what to expect.
 It is up to the Buddy pair to decide what community and other activities they will be involved with.
-These could include social events, or simply the opportunity to undertake routine activities such as shopping, banking, and visits to the doctor. keeps in touch and offers ongoing support to buddies.
+These could include social events, or simply the opportunity to undertake routine activities such as shopping, banking, and visits to the doctor.
+The Scheme manager keeps in touch and offers ongoing support to buddies.

 There is no expected length of a partnership, and some have been existing for many years, while others fill a need over a few months.
 As a result numbers of individual partnerships vary as changes in circumstances occur.
 Although simple, this scheme is among the most valuable of the services we offer, especially for service users who may have difficulty with relating to other people through their disability.
 As a major independent report, supported by the Government (“Transforming Lives: The Positive Impact of Mentoring and Befriending”), concludes: